 It is estimated that 25% of Americans have a mental health condition, yet more than half of those do not seek treatment.
 The barriers in accessing psychiatry can relate to a lack of services available in the local area, the cost of psychiatric services, difficulty attending appointments in-person, and fear of stigma associated with seeing a psychiatrist.

 Online psychiatry helps overcome a number of these barriers, offering convenient access from the comfort of your own home.
 Its rising popularity is perhaps no surprise as we are all becoming more comfortable holding a range of important meetings over virtual platforms.

 Around the world, 2020 also saw a loosening of restrictions on prescribing through telemedicine.
 In response to the Covid-19 pandemic and the need to reduce in-person consultations, the laws and guidelines on remote prescription of drugs have been updated, making telemedicine in general, and online psychiatry in particular, a very viable option.

-We have thoroughly tested and compared all of the major online psychiatry providers in 2021 and here will present comparative details of the strongest providers right now, in order to help you decide which one is best for you.
+We have thoroughly tested and compared all of the major online psychiatry providers available in 2022 and here will present comparative details of the strongest providers right now, in order to help you decide which one is best for you.

 - Why you should trust us